Mike-chunsheng/GXIVISION-S1M01-FW-for-Autodarts/README.md

 Operation process:
 1. Insert the USB camera module into the PC of the win system;
-2. Download and unzip GXIVISION-S1M01-FW.zip, CommonBurnerAPexe as the burning tool, GXIVISION-S1M01-Camera Autoparts V1.0.src and GXIVISION-S1M01-initial FW.src as firmware; Among them, GXIVISION-S1M01-Camera Autoparts V1.0.src is the optimized firmware after overexposure, and GXIVISION-S1M01-initial FW.src is the original firmware;
+2. Download and unzip GXIVISION-S1M01-FW.zip, CommonBurnerAP.exe as the burning tool, GXIVISION-S1M01-Camera-Autoparts-V1.0.src,GXIVISION-S1M01-Camera-Autoparts-V2.0.src,GXIVISION-S1M01-initial-FW-V1.0.src,GXIVISION-S1M01-initial-FW-V2.0.src as firmware; Among them, GXIVISION-S1M01-Camera-Autoparts-V1.0.src is the optimized firmware after overexposure, and GXIVISION-S1M01-initial-FW-V1.0.src is the original firmware,GXIVISION-S1M01-Camera Autoparts V2.0.src is based on GXIVISION-S1M01-Camera Autoparts V1.0.src and implements the function of power-off saving after parameter adjustment.
+Similarly, GXIVISION-S1M01-initial-FW-V2.0.src implements the function of power-off saving parameters based on GXIVISION-S1M01-initial-FW-V1.0.src.
+If you need to change the parameters, you can choose the corresponding V2.0 version.
-3. Open the burning tool and select firmware GXIVISION-S1M01-Camera Autoparts V1.0.src;
+3. Open the burning tool and select firmware GXIVISION-S1M01-Camera-Autoparts-V1.0.src or GXIVISION-S1M01-Camera-Autoparts-V2.0.src;

 ![image](https://github.com/Mike-chunsheng/GXIVISION-S1M01-FW-for-Autodarts/assets/169350690/e475bee4-289a-42ea-af84-f76534e984dc)